Solon: Historical rivalries

-Regional rivalry is a theme commonly found among modern scholars."The new picture which emerged was one of strife between regional groups, united by local loyalties and led by wealthy landowners.
-Their goal was control of the central government at Athens and with it dominance over their rivals from other districts of Attika."Regional factionalism was inevitable in a relatively large territory such as Athens possessed.
-In most Greek city states, a farmer could conveniently reside in town and travel to and from his fields every day.
+Regional rivalry is a theme commonly found among modern scholars.
+"The new picture which emerged was one of strife between regional groups, united by local loyalties and led by wealthy landowners.
+Their goal was to take control of the central government at Athens and with it dominate over their rivals from other districts of Attica."Regional factionalism was inevitable in a relatively large territory such as Athens possessed.
+In most Greek city states, a farmer could conveniently reside in a town and travel to and from his fields every day.
 According to Thucydides, on the other hand, most Athenians continued to live in rural settlements right up until the Peloponnesian War.
 The effects of regionalism in a large territory could be seen in Laconia, where Sparta had gained control through intimidation and resettlement of some of its neighbours and enslavement of the rest.
 Attika in Solon's time seemed to be moving towards a similarly ugly solution with many citizens in danger of being reduced to the status of helots.

+Clan

 Rivalry between clans is a theme recently developed by some scholars, based on an appreciation of the political significance of kinship groupings.
 According to this account, bonds of kinship rather than local loyalties were the decisive influence on events in archaic Athens.
 An Athenian belonged not only to a phyle or tribe and one of its subdivisions, the phratry or brotherhood, but also to an extended family, clan or genos.
 It has been argued that these interconnecting units of kinship reinforced a hierarchic structure with aristocratic clans at the top.
 Thus rivalries between aristocratic clans could engage all levels of society irrespective of any regional ties.
 In that case, the struggle between rich and poor was the struggle between powerful aristocrats and the weaker affiliates of their rivals or perhaps even with their own rebellious affiliates.

-The historical account of Solon's Athens has evolved over many centuries into a set of contradictory stories or a complex story that might be interpreted in a variety of ways.
-As further evidence accumulates, and as historians continue to debate the issues, Solon's motivations and the intentions behind his reforms will continue to attract speculation.